 Moses Feaster, a corporal in the Marine Corps Reserved, transferred to Brooklyn College in 2002.
-He majored in Biology and eventually joined the Louis Stokes Alliance for Minority Participation (LSAMP) which supports research in the bio-medical fields here at Brooklyn College.
-He soon began working with Professor Jennifer Basil on research which investigated memory formation in freshwater crayfish.
+He majored in biology and eventually joined the Louis Stokes Alliance for Maximizing Participation (LSAMP), which supports research in the biomedical fields.
+He soon began working with Professor Jennifer Basil on research that investigated memory formation in freshwater crayfish.

-In 2004, Moses applied to and was accepted to Brooklyn College's Minority Access to Research Careers (MARC) program which offers students an opportunity to do research in the bio-medical fields with a faculty mentor and offers students considerable financial and academic support.
+In 2004, Moses applied to and was accepted to Brooklyn College's Maximizing Access to Research Careers (MARC) program, which offers students an opportunity to do research in the biomedical fields with a faculty mentor and offers students considerable financial and academic support.
 He also became the recipient of the Rose Goldstein Memorial Scholarship, the Mellon Mays Undergraduate Fellowships and the Dr. Mordecai Gabriel Scholarship.
-The following year as a result of the MARC program he spent his summer at Columbia University working with Dr. Virginia Papaioannoua on the role of the gene Tbx6 in the development of the mouse embryo and with Dr. Anna-Katerina Hadjantonakis in the Sloan Kettering Fellowship National Cancer Institute CURE program which supports cancer research.
+The following year, as a result of the MARC program, he spent his summer at Columbia University, working with Dr. Virginia Papaioannoua on the role of the gene Tbx6 in the development of the mouse embryo and with Dr. Anna-Katerina Hadjantonakis in the Sloan Kettering Fellowship National Cancer Institute CURE program, which supports cancer research.

-Ismaele Jacque graduated from Brooklyn College cum laude in 2003 with a B.S. in Biology.
-As an alumna of the school's Minority Access to Research Careers (MARC) program, to which she was accepted into in 2001, Ismaele worked with Professor He Qi studying molecular and cellular mechanism governing the Drosophilia visual system.
+Ismaele Jacque graduated from Brooklyn College cum laude in 2003 with a B.S. in biology.
+As an alumna of the school's Maximizing Access to Research Careers (MARC) program, to which she was accepted into in 2001, Ismaele worked with Professor He Qi studying molecular and cellular mechanism governing the Drosophilia visual system.